Tiezhengyuan/bio_broker/README.md

 # 2. installation

 ## install bio-broker
-bio-broker is developed and tested under Python 3.8.
+bioBroker is developed and tested under Python 3.8.
 Steps of installation is described as the below:

 '''
 git clone git@github.com:Tiezhengyuan/bio_broker.git